Hall for Cornwall: History

 The municipal buildings continued to serve as the headquarters of Truro City Council for much of the 20th century, but ceased to be the local seat of government after the enlarged Carrick District Council was formed at offices in Pydar Street in 1974.

 After a major refurbishment in the mid-1990s, the former market hall at the rear of the complex re-opened as Hall for Cornwall on 15 November 1997.
 In September 2008 the venue put on a re-working of the play, The Jew of Malta by Christopher Marlowe, entitled Barabas, which featured a Cornish, national and international cast.
 The venue then became one of a number of organisations involved in Cornwall Council's proposed National Theatre of Cornwall, when the initiative was launched in February 2012.
 Christmas shows, directed by locally based director and producer, Simon Harvey, included Dick Whittington and his Mousehole Cat! in December 2016 and Jack and the Beanstalk - A gigantic adventure! in December 2017.

-A major programme of refurbishment works, which are being undertaken by Kier Group at a cost of £20 million to a design by Burrell Foley Fischer, began in June 2018.
-The project involves a completely new auditorium, located in the centre of the complex, increasing the capacity of the venue from 965 seats to 1,354 seats: it will be accessed from the north end of the complex, i.e. Boscawen Street, whereas the old auditorium was accessed from the south end of the complex, i.e. Back Quay.
-Although the venue will continued to be called Hall for Cornwall, the new auditorium will be known as The Cornwall Playhouse when it opens later in 2021.
+A major programme of refurbishment works, undertaken by Kier Group at a cost of £20 million to a design by Burrell Foley Fischer, began in June 2018.
+The project involved a completely new auditorium, located in the centre of the complex, increasing the capacity of the venue from 965 seats to 1,354 seats: it is accessed from the north end of the complex, i.e. Boscawen Street, whereas the old auditorium was accessed from the south end of the complex, i.e. Back Quay.
+Although the venue continues to be called Hall for Cornwall, the new auditorium is known as The Cornwall Playhouse and opened in 2021.
+Beginning in 2022, following the refurbishment of the hall, work began on the clock tower: the clock and bells were removed, and were serviced and repaired while the tower itself was dismantled and rebuilt; the reconditioned bells and clock were returned to the tower in 2023.